 Stafford in Genesee County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 58.924′ N, 78° 4.385′ W. Marker is in Stafford, New York, in Genesee County.
-Marker is at the intersection of Morganville Road (New York State Route 237) and Main Road (New York State Route 5), on the right when traveling north on Morganville Road.
-Memorial is on a vertical stone a few paces east of the gazebo on a green space on the northeast corner of the intersection.
+42° 58.894′ N, 78° 4.424′ W. Marker is in Stafford, New York, in Genesee County.
+Marker is at the intersection of Main Road (New York State Route 5) and Transit Road, on the right when traveling east on Main Road.
+Marker is off the far end of the porch of the house on the southwest corner of the intersection.
+The road north from the intersection is NY 237 - Morganville Road.
 Touch for map.
-Marker is in this post office area: Stafford NY 14143, United States of America.
-Touch for directions.
+Marker is Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 266 times since then and 13 times this year.
-Photos: 1, 2, 3. submitted on October 4, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on October 5, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 343 times since then and 3 times this year.
+Photos: 1, 2, 3, 4. submitted on October 5, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.